Mike Tyson was my most difficult opponent, insists heavyweight warriorWritten by Lee Cleveland

 "I was a little intimidated in that fight but I was never really hurt too bad.”

-A 7 to 1 favorite that night, Tyson, who entered the contest with a 28-0, 26 KOs record, record a unanimous win a decision over Smith in a lackluster affair.
+A 7 to 1 favorite that night, Tyson, who entered the contest with a 28-0, 26 KOs record,won a unanimous decision over Smith in a lackluster affair.

 The scores were 120-106 and 119-107 twice.